Cookstown Youth F.C.

 Cookstown Youth Football Club is an intermediate-level football club from Cookstown, County Tyrone, in Northern Ireland, playing in the Intermediate Division of the Ballymena & Provincial League.
-The club was formed in 1991.
+The club was formed in 1991, being one of the only football clubs in the area.
 It has a number of under-age teams and a senior team.
 The club plays in the Irish Cup.